Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Internet of Underwater Things (IoUwT)

 \subsubsection{General approach}

 The steering of the signals in the preferred direction would help constructively align the interference and reduce the multipath.
 Of course, it may not be possible to completely remove the multipath due to a large number of possible reflections in the water.
 However, the orientation of RIS elements can be optimized to reduce the frequency selectivity and thus increase the effective signal bandwidth.
 In this context, the design problem can be formulated as a maximization of the signal quality measured after the applied practical equalization filter in the receiver.
-Since this signal quality is typically related to the discrete length of the equivalent impulse response (which is associated with the maximum delay spread according to the multipath), an alternative objective can be formulated as a minimization of the delay spread\footnote{The potential improvement of signal quality with increasing number of RIS elements and properly selected phase shifts is discussed in Section \ref{sec:channel}.}.
+Since the signal quality is typically related to the discrete length of the equivalent impulse response (which is associated with the maximum delay spread according to the multipath), an alternative objective can be formulated as a minimization of the delay spread.
 The solution to this optimization problem needs to be updated very quickly due to the typically short coherence time in the water medium.
 Hence, the corresponding computational complexity needs to be very low in this scenario.
 Thus, learning-based solutions, e.g. deep learning, seem especially promising, since the most computationally expensive part of the optimization is performed offline.
 Alternatively, robust optimization can be applied in order to avoid the necessity of rapid updating the phase shifts.

 The deployment of RIS in the underwater medium can have various configurations depending on its location: \begin{itemize} \item attached to the ground or to the shore; \item attached to autonomous underwater vehicles; \item floating beneath the surface. \end{itemize}